 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-- A high respiratory rate can be caused by anxiety, infection, or lung conditions.
+- A high sleep respiratory rate may be caused by various factors, such as anxiety, a respiratory infection, or chronic lung conditions.

-A person’s respiratory rate is the number of breaths they take per minute.
-Like body temperature and heart rate, respiratory rate is a vital sign that can offer a window into a person’s overall health.
+Like body temperature and heart rate, respiratory rate (number of breaths taken per minute) is a vital sign that can offer a window into a person’s overall health.
 This is true of both your waking and sleeping respiratory rates, as breathing significantly faster or slower than normal while you sleep can be due to a health condition.

 Sleep also has effects on the respiratory rate of everyone, regardless of their health.
 When we sleep, we naturally begin to breathe differently than we do when we are awake .
 By learning more about how sleep interacts with the respiratory rate, it’s easier to recognize what is normal for your body and when there might be a problem.